 - Enhance the recreational experience of visitors to Metro Area parks, natural areas, lakes and rivers.

-Program partners include a broad suite of local, state, and federal units of government with whom we collaborate on individual projects.
+Our project partners include a broad suite of local, state, and federal units of government with whom we collaborate on individual projects.
 In addition, we collaborate on securing resources to protect, restore and enhance priority habitat for wildlife and the public through two major partnerships:

 Metro Big Rivers Partnership